aneeshverma04/steggy/README.md

 # steggy
 An image steganography encoder and decoder using LSB algorithm

-Created in python 3.9
+Created in python 3.9.
-Just use python app.py to run
+Just use python app.py to run.

-Enter input string to encode in ./resources/input.txt Default image used to hide data is ./resources/mangekyo.jpg which is of 3750x5000 pixels meaning it can store around 7 million characters.
+Enter input string to encode in ./resources/input.txt.
+Default image used to hide data is ./resources/mangekyo.jpg which is of 3750x5000 pixels meaning it can store around 7 million characters.

 Encoded image is stored in ./output/